 Copier Technician Career Training and Education Requirements

-Copy-machine repairers need the electronics and mechanical skills to fix broken copiers.
-They may work at a central location - sometimes called the bench - fixing machines that are sent in by customers, or as field service technicians, who repair machines in the business locations of their customers.
-This job takes mechanical aptitude and an associate degree in electronics.
+Copy machine repairers need electronics and mechanical skills to fix broken copiers.
+They may work at a central location, fixing machines that are sent in by customers, or as field service technicians who repair machines in the business locations of their customers.
+This job takes mechanical aptitude and often requires an associate's degree in electronics.

 Copy Machine Repair Career Duties